jenniferballing/JavaProj1/README.txt

 Assignment 6

 Compiled in InteleJ
-This project is intended to run two subdirectories from the root directory. (images are available two subdirectories down)
+(This project is intended to run with resources.
+The resources file is located in the project)

 ==Description==
 “20 Questions” style game.
 Theme is based on the movie The Incredibles.
 There are 8 possible outcomes if the program is able to successfully ascertain the intended character.
 There is one contingency outcome if the intended character is not one of the 8 options.
 The following information includes the question list and the path to each possible character: